raviqqe/doc/slides/stak/macro-evaluation.md

 # Macros in `eval`

-- Macros in Scheme are expanded at compile time.
+- Macros in Scheme can be expanded at compile time.
+  - Stak's compiler does that.
 - We need to encode macros.

 ---